karishmakrishnan/FirstCommit/readme.txt

 Hello everyone ,
-This is my commit in gitHub
+This is my first commit in gitHub